spacewalk01/covid19-detection-with-chest-xray/README.md

 # Detecting COVID-19 with Chest X-Ray

 In this repo, I tried to make a classifier that identifies COVID-19 infection in radiology images.
 In the experiment, ResNet18 was used and trained on the real chest X-Ray images of COVID-19 and healthy patients.
-The model classifies Chest X-Ray images in one of four classes: Normal, Viral, Pneumonio and COVID-19.
+The model classifies Chest X-Ray images into one of four classes: Normal, Viral, Pneumonio and COVID-19.
 The trained model was evaluated on 400 actual test subjects and achieved a sensitivity rate of 98% with 95% overall accuracy.

 ## Installation